 Reconstructionist Judaism is a progressive, contemporary approach to Jewish life which integrates a deep respect for traditional Judaism with the insights and ideas of contemporary social, intellectual, and spiritual life.

-Kadima has monthly morning Shabbat services on the first Saturday of the month, September through June.
+Kadima has morning Shabbat services on the second Saturday of most months, September through June.
+Please check the website calendar for scheduled services.
 Services are usually held at Kadima house at 10:00 a.m.
 They include Reconstructionist Torah study and are followed by a vegetarian potluck lunch.
-Most of our Shabbat services are lay led -- in the Kadima tradition!
-From time to time visiting rabbis lead our services.
-Shabbat service dates are noted on our website's homepage and calendar.

 Kadima House is located in north Seattle, about 20 blocks north of Northgate Mall, just east of Interstate 5, and just south of 125th Street NE.
 Our address: 12353 8th Avenue NE, Seattle, WA 98125.

 Kadima has plenty to offer!
-Adult education programs throughout the school year, opportunities for social engagement with our Social Justice Group, quarterly explorations of contemporary Jewish culture (movies, game nights, etc.), Shabbat and holidays celebrations, and more!
+Adult education programs throughout the school year, opportunities for social engagement with our Social Justice Group, quarterly explorations of contemporary Jewish culture (movies, game nights, etc.), Shabbat, retreats, holidays celebrations, and more!

 Our biggest and most exciting fundraising event is our annual Dinner and Auction gala, which is usually held in the springtime.

-Oodles.
-You will have access to camps and retreats, invitations to Shabbat dinners and other events, and more.
-Our staff and members will be there to support you through life's challenges and joys.
-You will also be supporting our community and the great programs we offer.
+As a Kadima member, you will have access to camps and retreats, invitations to Shabbat dinners and other high holiday events, and an excellent jewish education for you and yours.
+Our staff and community will be there to support you through life's challenges and joys.
+Membership fees to Kadima are tax deductible, as Kadima is a registered non-profit organization.

 We can help you determine a membership amount that works for you.
-Contact Kathy at (206) 547-3914 for more information.
+Contact Susan at (206) 547-3914 for more information.
 No one will be turned away due to an inability to pay.